eduvpn/documentation/IPV6.md

 When making changes here, reboot your server to make sure the changes are properly propagated.
 Test your IPv6 connectivity after reboot.

+**NOTE**: do NOT remove the `net.ipv6.conf.all.forwarding = 1` in an attempt to try and disable IPv6.
+This will lead to (long) timeouts when clients attempt to connect to services that support native IPv6.

 ## Routed IPv6 Prefix

 The easiest, and best way is to have a public IPv6 prefix routed to the public